Teng-Jui Lin

 Hardly Strictly Molecular and Cellular Neuroscience Seminar, Dept. of Neuroscience, UC Berkeley, CA, USA.
 2025/05/13. - (Invited Seminar) T.-J. Lin^, M. Landry.
 Quantifying Data Misrepresentations in Biological Research.

-Group Meeting, Pun Lab, Dept. of Bioengineering, University of Washington, Seattle, WA, USA.
+Group Meeting, Pun Lab, Dept. of Bioengineering, UW, Seattle, WA, USA.
 2025/04/30. - T.-J. Lin^, M. Landry.
 Quantifying Data Distortion in Bar Graphs in Biological Research.

 Chemical and Biomolecular Engineering Student Symposium, UC Berkeley, CA, USA.
 2025/04/17. - T.-J. Lin^, M. Landry.
 Effect of Protein on Lipid Mixing of Liposome and Lipid Nanoparticle.